pythonkr/pycon-code-of-conduct/code_of_conduct.md

 ## Protect personal information
 *   Do not include any information that can identify someone without their permission.
+*   Do not capture or distribute the chat log, profile, or any personal information without their consent.
 *   If your counterpart does not want to answer a question, do not ask again.
 Please respect the intent of others.
 *   Please understand that information that may not be sensitive to you, may not be the same for others.
 *   Some questions can be rude no matter how you ask it. (please refrain from asking the following)